Comander227/Tutorial-MakeCode-Lessons/Outline for Downhill Ski Tutorial.md

 	forever(function () {
     pause(100)
 })
-	-Add the PurpleGateTimer variable circle from the varaiables category to the value in the pause block. forever(function () {
+	-Add the PurpleGateTimer variable circle from the variables category to the value in the pause block. forever(function () {
     pause(PurpleGateTimer)
 })